 GSA will order gateways as required to support transition of agencies’ networks.
 Agencies that believe they have this requirement should contact their AM.

 GSA will provide numerous training modules to help agencies with transition.
 Go to the Transition Training page for more information.

 Budgeting for transition costs

 Agencies should be developing estimates of transition costs now.
 These estimates should include parallel operations, equipment, and gateways.
 Agencies should expect to have some transition expenses in FY 2017 and to be in full swing in FY 2018.
 For assistance with estimating transition costs, agencies can contact their AM.

 GSA will help agencies meet the EIS transition timeline by providing support for contractor selection and ordering activities.
 GSA currently manages and oversees the services provided through its Local Telecommunications Services contracts (does not include WITS3).
 GSA will conduct the Fair Opportunity (FO) process and transition local and long distance services from the expiring GSA Local Telecommunications Services contracts.

 Descriptions of specific guidance support offered by GSA are provided below.

 For some types of support from GSA, an Interagency Agreement (IA) is required.
 GSA will identify when this is required and work with an agency to establish the agreement.

 Fair Opportunity and Ordering

 Delegation of Procurement Authority

 Agencies must comply with the Office of Management and Budget’s (OMB’s) executive agent designation to GSA.
-In support of this, GSA will provide Delegation of Procurement Authority (DPA) training for agency Ordering Contracting Officers (OCOs).
-Timely EIS ordering requires agency OCOs to complete DPA training immediately after it becomes available on Defense Acquisition University (DAU).
+In support of this, GSA offers Delegation of Procurement Authority (DPA) training for agency Ordering Contracting Officers (OCOs).
+Timely EIS ordering requires agency OCOs to complete DPA training now offered on the Defense Acquisition University (DAU) website.
 An agency Contracting Officer (CO) or authorized official becomes an EIS OCO after obtaining his or her DPA certificate.
 Once successfully completing the DPA training, agencies can fill out the form to request DPA.